What is the OTSi/OTUk_A_So Atomic Function?

 The MFAS/FAS Insertion Block

-The MFAS/FAS Insertion Block will proceed to increment the contents of the MFAS field, within each OTUk frame that it generates.
+The MFAS/FAS Insertion Block will proceed to increment the contents of the MFAS field within each OTUk frame it generates.

 Stuck at Home?
 You Can Be an Expert on OTN Before You Return to Your Office!!
 Click on the Banner Below to Learn More!!